Cuban Salsa: The Coca-Cola left turn

 The standard way to use Dile Que No brings the Follow into the start position of open position, also called Guapea start position.
 In order to get into that position, the Follow steps forward on “1”, continues forward on “2-3-5-6”, pivots around on “6” and into the start position of open position.

-If a Coca-Cola is added to “5-6-7” of Dile Que No, no matter the turn technique, the Follow first exits the turn on “7” making it technically impossible to pivot around on “6” to get into the start position of open position.
+If a Coca-Cola is added to “5-6-7” of Dile Que No, the Follow first exits the turn on “7” making it technically impossible to pivot around on “6” to get into the start position of open position.
 For that reason an extra Dile Que No, an extra count of eight, is added in order to get into the start position of open position.

 Video Clip #2 is from “Salsa4Water” featuring Sam and Krista, UK, 2013.
 It shows Coca-Cola as last part of Dile Que No, and Sam is showing us two versions.
 The first is a hand-held Coca-Cola, the second is a Coca-Cola lead by the shoulders of the Follow.

 Sam from “Salsa4water” can dance exacly as he likes in social dancing, but I don’t like his style in this video as a “teaching” style.
 It is too personal!
 Both his Guapea and the first and second Dile Que No are not optimised into a generalised model for others to learn from.
 Krista on the other hand, pretty much steps a perfect Dile Que No and Coca-Cola.
 The video is good enough to indicate the two basic ways to do Dile Que No con Coca-Cola.